Home Depot, Senior Living, FedEx and Frijole

-The person behind the counter was a white male about 5'9" tall, with thinning hair, and weighed around 265 pounds.
-He sneered at Frijole and said, 'Um yeah - unfortunately your dog can't be in the store.'
+The person behind the counter was a white male about 5'9" tall, with thinning hair, and weighed around 265 pounds (120.2 kg).
+He sneered at Frijole and said, 'Um, yeah - unfortunately, your dog can't be in the store.'
 When Tom stated that Frijole is a hearing assistant dog, the clerk told Tom that Frijole was supposed to be wearing a vest or some other kind of identifying marker.
-Tom told the clerk that according to federal law, Frijole did not.
-The clerk told Tom that according to everything FedEx had, he did; Tom took Frijole and left the store.
+Tom informed the clerk that according to federal law, Frijole did not.
+The clerk mentioned to Tom that according to everything FedEx had, he did; Tom took Frijole and left the store.

-Interestingly, after Tom and Frijole went outside this clerk gave me a hard time about getting my package, despite the fact that I had a FedEx ticket with the ID number of the package itself.
+Interestingly, after Tom and Frijole went outside this clerk gave me a hard time about getting my package, even though I had a FedEx ticket with the ID number of the package itself.
 He asked my name several times, said he did not have a package under my name, diddled about, and was generally rude.
-After another customer came into the store he was suddenly able to find my package.
+After another customer came into the store, he was suddenly able to find my package.
 Thank goodness for UPS.

 Where the Home Depot store is concerned, we have found their services to be exceptional for the most part.
-The store hires veterans with disabilities, has been more than willing to accommodate us in regards to our hearing assistant dog, and has gone above and beyond the call of duty to help us with anything we need.
+The store hires veterans with disabilities, has been more than willing to accommodate us regarding our hearing assistant dog, and has gone above and beyond the call of duty to help us with anything we need.

 We look forward to many years of assistance from Frijole.
 Tom's hearing is something that will not improve, and Frijole provides very valuable assistance for him.
-We are also very thankful to the businesses that follow ADA laws in relation to hearing assistant dogs.
+We are also genuinely thankful to the businesses that follow ADA laws relating to hearing assistant dogs.